Earned Value Management Example & Tutorial

 Time to Complete: (Budget at Completion – EV)/ Schedule Performance Index =54 Months

-Earned value is a powerful technique which provides project information by the help of project schedule, planned value, actual value and earned value calculations.
+Earned value is a powerful technique that provides project information with the help of project schedule, planned value, actual value, and earned value calculations.
 It is widely used by stakeholders to understand the real performance of the project.
+Earned Value Management provides an early warning system for the project teams regarding the issues affecting the budget and schedule.
+This helps the project teams to employ methods to put the project back on track.